ShaneCurcuru/slides/apachecon/TheApacheWay-ApacheConAtHome.md

 ## Problem area: Umbrella projects

-Jakarta _was_ an umbrella project - with many different sub-projects and components - and communities.
+Apache Jakarta _was_ an umbrella project - with many different sub-projects and components and communities - each _slightly different_.

-The PMC must be a coherent community to be able to recognize merit in all contributors.
+PMCs must be coherent communities to equitably recognize merit.

 ???
 A cautionary tale: in the past, we have had successful projects that grew